Ahmadu Bello

-He was also the leader of the Northern People's Congress, the ruling party at the time consisting of the Hausa–Fulani elite.
+He was also the leader of the Northern People's Congress, the ruling party at the time, which was largely made up of the Hausa–Fulani elite.
 He had previously been elected into the regional legislature and later became a government minister.
 A member of the Sokoto Caliphate dynasty, he made attempts at becoming Sultan of Sokoto before later joining politics.

 Early years

-Bello was born in Rabah c.
-1910 to the family of Mallam Ibrahim Bello.
-His father held the title of Sarkin Rabah.
-He was a descendant of Uthman dan Fodio (founder of the Sokoto Caliphate), a great-grandson of Sultan Muhammad Bello, and a grandson of Sultan Atiku na Raba.
+Ahmadu Bello was born in Rabah on 12 June 1910.
+His father, Ibrahim Atiku Bello, was the district head and held the title of Sarkin Rabah.
+He was a descendant of Uthman dan Fodio (founder of the Sokoto Caliphate), a great-grandson of Caliph Muhammad Bello, and a grandson of Caliph Atiku na Raba.

 He received Islamic education at home, where he learnt the Qur'an, Islamic jurisprudence and the traditions of Muhammad.
 He later attended Sokoto Provincial School and the Katsina Training College (now Barewa College).
-During his school days, he was known as Ahmadu Rabah.
-Some also called him Gamji growing up He finished school in 1931 and subsequently became the English teacher in Sokoto Middle School.
+During his schooling years, he was known as Ahmadu Rabah.
+Some also called him Gamji He finished school in 1931 and subsequently became the English teacher in Sokoto Middle School.

 In 1934, Bello was made the District Head of Rabah by Sultan Hassan dan Mu'azu, succeeding his brother.
 In 1938, he was promoted to the position of Divisional Head of Gusau (in present-day Zamfara State) and became a member of the Sultan's council.
 In 1938, at the age of just 28, he made attempts to become the Sultan of Sokoto but was not successful, losing to Sir Siddiq Abubakar III who reigned for 50 years until his death in 1988.

 The new Sultan immediately made Sir Ahmadu Bello the Sardauna (Crown Prince) of Sokoto, a chieftaincy title, and promoted him to the Sokoto Native Authority Council.
 These titles automatically made him the Chief Political Adviser to the Sultan.
 Later, he was put in charge of the Sokoto Province to oversee 47 districts and by 1944, he was back at the Sultan's Palace to work as the Chief Secretary of the State Native Administration.

 Early political career

-In the 1940s, he joined Jamiyya Mutanen Arewa which would later become the Northern People's Congress (NPC) in 1951.
+In the 1940s, he joined Jam'iyyar Mutanen Arewa which would later become the Northern People's Congress (NPC) in 1951.
 In 1948, he traveled to England on a government scholarship to study Local Government Administration, which broadened his understanding and knowledge of governance.